A. Lavonne Brown Ruoff

 A. LaVonne Brown Ruoff (born 1930) is an American writer and academic, known for her work collecting and analyzing literature of Native American writers.
 She was instrumental in establishing the academic discipline of Native American literature.
 Ruoff wrote what UT Arlington professor Kenneth Roemer called the '"bible" of the field, her 1990 volume American Indian Literatures, which surveys oral and written literatures.
 Chippewa author and UC Berkeley professor Gerald Vizenor has commented about Ruoff's work, "She has done more for Native American literature than anyone in history...
 She's done it with determination and brilliance.".

 Personal life

 Born in Harvey, Illinois, Ruoff, a non-native, was surround by Native American culture as a child, through stories she heard from her father, a cowboy and homesteader in North Dakota, who also managed a traveling American Indian baseball team that played on the Native American team circuit.
-Ruoff’s first husband was Milford Prasher, a Menominee and a World War II veteran.
+Ruoff's first husband was Milford Prasher, a Menominee and a World War II veteran.
 They were married for 14 years, during which time they adopted two children, including a daughter who is Ojibwa.
-In June of 1967, Ruoff married her second husband, Gene W. Ruoff, a professor of English and administrator at UIC.
+In June 1967, Ruoff married her second husband, Gene W. Ruoff, a professor of English and administrator at UIC.
 He died in 2020.